covjson/specification/spec.md

 - domain CRS
 - for non-default CRS's it would be good to be able to provide WGS84 `"lon"`/`"lat"` coordinates
-- be careful with wording when saying that multiple members "may" exist: do both have to exist or each individually?
 - check qudt:quantity
 - levels of measurement, categories etc.
 - define profiles (stand-alone, with URLs)